Happy Birthday Bill Holman

 Click here to Support Jazz on the Tube

-Bill Holman was born May 21, 1927 and recently celebrated his 95th birthday.
+Bill Holman was born on May 21, 1927, and recently celebrated his 95th birthday.

-Born in Olive, California, he began playing the clarinet in junior high school, soon switching to tenor.
+Born in Olive, California, he began playing the clarinet in junior high school but soon switched to the tenor saxophone.

-After serving in the U.S. Navy during 1944-46, he studied mechanical engineering in college but in the late 1940s changed careers, attending the Westlake College of Music.
+After serving in the U.S. Navy from 1944 to 1946, he initially studied mechanical engineering in college but later changed career paths and attended the Westlake College of Music.

-Holman played tenor-sax with Ike Carpenter and Charlie Barnet (1950-51) and wrote arrangements for bandleader Bob Keane.
+Holman played tenor saxophone with Ike Carpenter and Charlie Barnet from 1950 to 1951 and also wrote arrangements for bandleader Bob Keane.

-A fine tenor-saxophonist who recorded in a variety of settings in the 1950s, Holman’s writing eventually overshadowed his playing; he wrote arrangements and compositions for Woody Herman, Buddy Rich, Harry James, Count Basie, Louie Bellson, Gerry Mulligan’s Concert Jazz Band, Terry Gibbs and Maynard Ferguson, many singers, and West Coast jazz combos.
+While Holman was a fine tenor saxophonist who recorded in various settings in the 1950s, his writing eventually became more prominent.
+He composed and arranged for artists such as Woody Herman, Buddy Rich, Harry James, Count Basie, Louie Bellson, Gerry Mulligan’s Concert Jazz Band, Terry Gibbs, Maynard Ferguson, numerous singers, and West Coast jazz combos.

-Holman has written extensively for television, pop groups, and European jazz orchestras through the years but closest to his heart is the Bill Holman Big Band which has been active in the Los Angeles area since 1975.
+Throughout the years, Holman has written extensively for television, pop groups, and European jazz orchestras, but closest to his heart is the Bill Holman Big Band, which has been active in the Los Angeles area since 1975.

-Bill Holman still leads his orchestra as can be seen on this 2019 performance of Billy Strayhorn’s “Raincheck” by his big band, with solos from pianist Christian Jacob, tenor-saxophonist Doug Webb, and trumpeter Aaron Janik and some dazzling composed ensembles.
+Bill Holman still leads his orchestra, as can be seen in this 2019 performance of Billy Strayhorn’s “Raincheck” by his big band.
+The performance features solos from pianist Christian Jacob, tenor saxophonist Doug Webb, and trumpeter Aaron Janik, as well as some dazzling composed ensembles.